ROOTPWA-Maintainers/ROOTPWA/README.markdown

 ### Python (optional) ###

-In order to make scripting more powerful and flexible, it is planned to Python-ify some of the ROOTPWA classes, so that they can be interfaced directly.
+In order to make scripting more powerful and flexible, some of the ROOTPWA classes are Python-ified, so that they can be interfaced directly in Python.
 In the long term much of the house-keeping and user-interface code that is currently scattered across several C++ programs, shell scripts, and ROOT scripts will be reimplemented in Python.

 The build system tries to find your Python installation automatically.
 For this to work you need to have the `python` executable in your path.
-In addition you also need to compile the `Boost.Python` library (e.g. by running the supplied `compileBoostLibraries.sh` script).
-If the build system has found your Python installation and the `Boost.Python` library, the Python features are automatically enabled.

 ROOTPWA requires Python 2.7.
-In case you do not have the possibility to install the packages for your operating system, you may install Python from source as outlined below:
+In case you do not have the possibility to install the Python 2.7 packages for your operating system, you may install Python from source as outlined below:

 1. Download the source tarball from <http://www.python.org> and extract it to a directory of your choice.